NextAlone/Nagram/README.md

 - Scan and confirm the login QR code directly
 - Allow clearing app data
 - Option to not send comment first when forwarding
-- 0ption to use nekox chat input menu: replace record button with a menu which contains an switch to control link preview (enabled by default)
+- Option to use nekox chat input menu: replace record button with a menu which contains an switch to control link preview (enabled by default)
 - Option to disable link preview by default: to prevent the server from knowing that the link is shared through Telegram.
 - Option to ignore Android-only content restrictions (except for the Play Store version).
-- OpenKaychain client (sign / verify / decrypt / import)
+- OpenKeychain client (sign / verify / decrypt / import)
 - Google Cloud Translate / Yandex.Translate support
 - Custom cache directory (supports external storage)
-- Custom app ID and Hash (optional NekoX / Andorid / Android X or Manual input)
+- Custom app ID and Hash (optional NekoX / Android / Android X or Manual input)
 - Custom server (official, test DC)
 - Keep the original file name when downloading files
 - View the data center you belong to when you don't have an avatar